-Programs in human factors engineering education are available at the bachelor's, master's and doctoral degree levels.
+Programs in human factors engineering are available at the bachelor's, master's and doctoral degree levels.
 They combine structured courses with practical, hands-on application and research.
 Digital design, analytical methods and human factors research are some examples of course topics.
-Such degrees may prepare graduates for work as research assistants, human factors or industrial engineers, or university professors.
+Such degrees may prepare graduates for work as research assistants, human factors engineers, industrial engineers or university professors.

 Bachelor of Science in Human Factors and Ergonomics Degree Program Overview